Biography

 His religious

-formation was greatly influenced by the spirituality of the hermits
+formation was greatly influenced by the spirituality

-of Brettino, one of the congregations which came to form part of the "Grand
+came to form part of the "Grand

 Union" of Augustinians in 1256, whose communities were located

-in the region of the March where Nicholas was born and raised.
-Characteristic
+in the region of the March where Nicholas was born

-of these early hermits of Brettino were a great emphasis on poverty,
+of Brettino were a great emphasis on poverty, rigorous

-day devoted to communal and private prayer.
+to communal and private prayer.

 After hearing

-the inspired preaching by Reginaldo da Monterubbiano, Prior (local superior)
+the inspired preaching by Reginaldo da Monterubbiano,

-of the Augustinian monastery in Sant'Angelo, he felt a call to embrace
+Sant'Angelo, he felt a call to embrace the religious

-so impressed the Bishop of Fermo that he permitted Nicholas to join
+Bishop of Fermo that he permitted Nicholas to join the minor orders as

-the minor orders as young boy.
-As soon as he was old enough he was received
+young boy.
+As soon as he was old enough he was received into the Order

-the local community.
-He quickly won over the trust and love of the locals;
+He quickly won over the trust and love of the locals; he was often called

-he was often called upon to pray for the deceased loved ones and was
+upon to pray for the deceased loved ones and was affectionately referred

-affectionately referred to as the "Patron of Holy Souls".
+to as the "Patron of Holy Souls".

 As Nicholas